 Read more about my volunteering experience at Taman Bacaan Pelangi on my post “Why I gave volunteering a second chance”.

-Another fantastic thing to do in the Komodo National Park is hiking one of the many trails – again, the company of a ranger is required.
+One of the nicest things to do in Indonesia is hiking around Komodo National Park.
+There are many trails, but whichever trail one picks, the company of a ranger is required.
 The difficulty and length of the hiking trails vary, but the views over the bays, the surrounding hills and the sea below are always spectacular.

 Have you been to Indonesia?
-What were your favorite places to visit in Indonesia?
+What were your favorite things to do in Indonesia?

 If you need assistance in creating a personalized itinerary in Indonesia, you can contact me in private through my contact form.